 Sometimes, treating the underlying medical cause of your excessive sweating problem may be the best solution, such as in situations where excessive sweating is caused by a thyroid condition or other medical problem.

-Prescription antiperspirant products containing aluminum chloride may help control excessive sweating.
+Prescription antiperspirant products containing aluminum chloride (like Drysol) may help control excessive sweating.

 Botox injections may be prescribed to treat excessive sweating, as the neurotoxin in Botox can temporarily reduce sweat gland activity for many months.

 Iontophoresis is the use of an electrical current that can decrease sweating.

 Pills such as Robinal (glycopyrrolate) or Pro-Banthine (propantheline) can aslo be used to decrease sweating.

 For severe cases, surgical removal of the sweat glands or severing the chest nerve that stimulates excessive sweating can be tried.
 However, this is the treatment of last resort

 Would you like to learn more about Hyperhidrosis Treatment?
 Call us to schedule a consultation at Clovis Dermatology.